What is a noun?

 - Singular

 The singular form refers to one thing or person.
-Example a ball, the boy, one student.
+For example, a ball, the boy, one student.

 - Plural

-The plural form refers to two or more than two things or persons.
+The plural form refers to two or more things or persons.
 Example balls, boys, students

 Note